Hieromon/AutoConnect/mkdocs/api.md

 #define AUTOCONNECT_STARTUPTIME 10              // Default waiting time[s] for after reset
 #define AUTOCONNECT_URI         "/_ac"          // Default AutoConnect root path
 #define AUTOCONNECT_TIMEOUT     30000           // Default connection timeout[ms]
+#define AUTOCONNECT_USE_JSON                    // Allow AutoConnect elements to be handled by JSON format
 ```

+!!! note "Macros placement moved"
+    Source code placement of the above macros provided for user sketch changed from v0.9.7.
+The new code is in ```AutoConnectDefs.h```.

 ## AutoConnect API